Grow your own Lemongrass plants

-Although it is seen as a tropical plant, you can easily grow your own Lemon grass as farv south as Melbourne.
+Although it is seen as a tropical plant, you can easily grow your own Lemon grass in cooler climates as far south as Melbourne.
 All you need is a sunny position and a good moist soil through summer.

 Lemon Grass (Cymbopogon citratus ) is mainly used as a culinary herb, as a flavouring in asian cooking, as a tea (lemon grass tea) as an insect repellant and also as a garden plant.
 It will reach around 1m in height in good conditions.